 For layering purposes, some tights and knickers come without a chamois liner so they will fit over a pair of cycling shorts with no problem.
 Additionally, leg warmers are a handy cycling accessory that can be used on the fly to make a pair of cycling shorts into tights or knickers.

 The top 2 considerations when selecting a cycling jacket: Will it keep me warm?
 Will it keep me dry?
-Some cycling jackets will do both, but it is good to keep the following in mind:
+Some styles will do both, but keep the following in mind:

 How warm is "warm"?
-The jacket you select for winter riding in Boise, Idaho, will probably be different than the one you'd use for winter riding in Phoenix, Arizona.
-The level of warmth you are seeking depends on the extremity of the conditions.
+The jacket you select for winter riding in Chicago will probably be different than the one you'd use for winter riding in Phoenix.
 But don't overdress; you'll warm up from exertion during your ride.
-Jackets for maximum warmth will protect you against the wind and offer some insulation, mostly in the front and arms of the garment.
+Jackets for maximum warmth will protect you against the wind and offer some insulation, mostly in the front and arms.

 Is rain in the forecast?
-For rainy days, you'll want a waterproof cycling jacket.
+Get a waterproof cycling jacket.
 These provide a longer back and sleeves cut for a forward lean; some offer an oversized hood that fits over a helmet.
-While these often offer less insulation (which can be offset by layering) and are less breathable than other jackets, they will keep you dry if you're caught on a long, wet ride.
+Most offer minimal insulation (which can be offset by layering) and are less breathable than other jackets, but they will keep you dry on a long, wet ride.

 Not sure what to expect?
-For milder winter conditions, go with a highly breathable waterproof or water-resistant jacket.
-These are lightweight and offer wind and water protection; they can be easily stowed in a pocket or pack when not in use.
-Additionally, some cycling jackets can be converted into a vest via zip-off long sleeves.
-This feature makes for a particularly versatile jacket that can be used year-round.
+For mild winter conditions, look for a waterproof/breathable or water-resistant jacket.
+These are also lightweight and offer wind protection; stow in a pocket or pack when not in use.
+Some cycling jackets can be converted into a vest via zip-off sleeves.
+These are suitable for year-round use.

 The 3 traditional components of layering:

 For more information, read the REI Expert Advice article, Layering Basics.